Actually, The iPhone May Not Look Much Different In 2027

 If current screen sizes are about right and unlikely to give way to something else in the next decade, the only thing to shrink on the iPhone is its thickness.
 But there are real barriers there, too.
 Wired‘s David Pierce points out that Corning has been working at embedding computer circuitry within the display glass.
 That sounds like a promising way to thin down the phone, but there’s only so much you can inject into glass.

-Corning probably wont’t be able to inject a battery into a pane of glass anytime soon, either, and the battery is the biggest barrier to reducing the form factor of devices today.
+Corning probably won’t be able to inject a battery into a pane of glass anytime soon, either, and the battery is the biggest barrier to reducing the form factor of devices today.

 That’s because making batteries smaller and more powerful is a chemistry problem, not a design or coding problem.
-It resists the tenets of Moore’s Law.
+It resists the tenets of Moore’s law.
 The dominant power supply for today’s consumer tech is lithium ion, and science has already wrung most of the power efficiencies out of that material.

 Can a completely new power source emerge for a mass market product like the iPhone in just 10 years?
 Long-range wireless charging (which Energous and uBeam are working on) seems like the best candidate.
 The technology, in theory, would constantly send power over the air to top off batteries inside mobile devices.
 That could permit the batteries to shrink while still providing all-day power.